Solid phase transitions in the liquid limit: Introduction

-With the aim of building a bridge between elastic phase transitions in liquids and solids, we consider a special limit of ‘near-liquid’ solids which are characterized by an arbitrarily weak resistance to shear.
-While we pose the general question of how in such a limit the tight control on the geometry of optimal microstructures by elastic interactions is progressively lost, we address a simpler problem of describing in this limit the boundary of the set of stable single-phase configurations.
-In the case of liquid-liquid phase transitions the incipient microstructures do not have any special features.
-The problem also simplifies in the case of ‘strongly-solid’ elastic phase transitions when the equilibrium microstructures are just simple laminates \cite{grtrsolid}.
-The goal of the present paper is to understand the opposite, ‘weakly-solid’ limit, when some of the simplest laminate-based microstructures are proved to be suboptimal.
+With the aim of building a bridge between elastic phase transitions in liquids and solids, we consider in this paper a special limit of ``near-liquid'' solids which are characterized by an arbitrarily weak resistance to shear.
+We pose the general question of how in such a limit the tight control on the geometry of optimal microstructures by elastic interactions is lost.
+To answer this question we address a simpler problem of describing in this limit the boundary of the set of stable single-phase configurations.
+Such problem can be solved in the case of ``strongly-solid'' elastic phase transitions when the equilibrium microstructures are simple laminates \cite{grtrsolid}.
+The goal of the present paper is to understand the opposite, ``weakly-solid'' limit, when the simplest laminate-based microstructures are clearly suboptimal.

-In the physics of phase transformations, the Maxwell-Gibbs critical/equilibrium conditions \cite{maxwell1875, gibbs1876}, defining the incipient transitions in liquids, are designed to account for the possibility of phase nucleation.
-In other words, their role is to delimit the homogeneous configurations that are unstable to perturbations that are small only in extent and the set of such configurations is known in physics as the \emph{binodal} region \cite{vandW03}.
-From the perspective of the mathematical theory of elastic phase transitions the analog of the binodal region would incorporate the homogeneous states that fail to be strong minima of the energy functional.
-Therefore, the binodal region is a subset in the configurational space of strain measures where the quasi convex envelope lays below the energy density.
-Locating the boundaries of the binodal region (known simply as a binodal) in the 'near-liquid' limit constitutes the main task of the present paper.
-While remaining nontrivial, this task appears, a priori as more tractable than the task of constructing the actual quasiconvex envelope.
+In physics literature the boundary of the set of stable single-phase configurations is delineated by the classical Maxwell-Gibbs equilibrium conditions which were originally developed to describe phase equilibrium in liquids \cite{maxwell1875, gibbs1876}.
+These conditions allow one to identify the homogeneous configurations that are unstable to perturbations that are small in extent but not necessarily in magnitude.
+Such configurations are known in physics as constituting the binodal region \cite{vandW03}.
+In the mathematical theory of elastic phase transitions, the ``solid'' analog of the binodal region would incorporate the homogeneous states that fail to be strong local minima of the energy functional.

-In our prior work we have developed a general method for identifying the subsets of the binodal supporting the laminate type energy minimizing configurations \cite{grtrpe,grtrlhqcx,grtrpcx}.
-Behind this method is the study of stability of the jump set---a codimension one variety in the phase space that has a dual nature.
-On the one hand it determines the set of pairs $\BF_{\pm}$ that could be the traces of the deformation gradient at the phase boundary in a stable configuration.
-On the other, the jump set consists of points that are at most marginally stable in the sense that their every \nbh\ contains points where quasiconvexity fails.
-Therefore, if one can prove quasiconvexity at a point on the jump set, then this point must lie on the binodal.